SciCompKL/CoDiPack/documentation/TutorialB1_1.md

 ------------------------------

 Structures can act as function objects if there functional call operator, that is `operator()`, is overloaded.
-Since this operator can have template paraemters the user no longer needs to know which kind of vectors or CoDiPack types are used.
+Since this operator can have template parameters the user no longer needs to know which kind of vectors or CoDiPack types are used.
 In addition, the structure can have members which provide additional information for the call operator.
 The wrapper object for the function `dotWithNorms` could then be implemented like:
 ~~~~{.cpp}